Can Guinea Pigs Eat Tomatoes? (Poison Concerns, Benefits, Risks)

 For this reason, it’s crucial to never feed tomato leaves, stems, vines, or unripe tomatoes with green on them.
 Be sure to remove the tiny leaves from the top of the fruit before feeding as well.

-Tomatoes are also high in oxalic acid.
-Too much acidity can cause sores to form in the mouth.
+However, too much acidity can sometimes cause sores to form in the mouth.
 It can also cause cheilitis, which is a condition causing inflammation in the lips.

-This is why it’s important to feed tomatoes in relatively small quantities and not on a daily basis.
+Acidity can also cause diarrhea or stomach pains in some guinea pigs, so it’s important to be observant of your particular piggy.
+This is also why it’s important to feed tomatoes in relatively small quantities and not on a daily basis.

 Tomatoes also contain some sugar, but compared to most other fruits and some vegetables, the sugar levels are not overly high.
-For example, strawberriescarrots, and corn on the cob contain more sugar than tomatoes.
+For example, strawberries, carrots, and corn on the cob all contain more sugar than tomatoes.

 Like with other foods, there is always a chance that your guinea pig is allergic or has a bad reaction to tomatoes.
 This is rare, but it’s always important to introduce new foods gradually and keep an eye on your guinea pig in case they have an adverse reaction.